 “The margin for error in our conference is as thin as it has ever been.”
 Michigan head coach Mark Rosen made that statement heading into last Saturday night, a night that may have represented a first in Big Ten women’s volleyball.
 All 12 teams were in action, and at the end of the evening, all but two would play nerve-racking 5-set matches.

 Check out all the big kills, spikes and digs from Big Ten volleyball teams this past week.
 We’ll do the same thing every week, so come back each Tuesday for all the best highlights.

-Big Ten coaches voted defending Big Ten champion Nebraska as the conference favorite for the 2012 season, it was announced Thursday.
-Earning the conference’s automatic berth to the NCAA Championship last season, the Huskers top the poll for the first time as members of the Big Ten.
+Defending Big Ten champion Penn State was chosen as the conference favorite for the 2013 season, as voted on by the Big Ten coaches, it was announced Friday.
+Earning the conference’s automatic berth to the NCAA Championship last season, the Nittany Lions top the poll for the eighth time in the last nine seasons.

 CHICAGO – BTN will provide extensive coverage of the 2013 Big Ten volleyball season, with more than 70 matches set to air on BTN, BTN2Go and the Big Ten Digital Network (BTDN).
 BTN’s volleyball lineup will feature a match on most Wednesday and Friday evenings through the beginning of November.
 All games will also be available on BTN2Go.